ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/files/file_upload_preferences.rst

 many destinations as you need in order to organize your uploaded images in the manner you wish.

-**Note:** This utility will **not** create the actual destination folder on your server so you'll need to do that using your FTP program.
+.. note:: This utility will **not** create the actual destination folder
+	on your server so you'll need to do that using your FTP program.
 In addition, you must set the file permissions for that folder to 777 so that ExpressionEngine will be allowed to put files into it.

 Main Screen
 -----------